opendocsg/slw-judgments-backfill/2000_SGHC_179/report.md

 Counsel for the appellant argued that enquiring into the status of investigations could not constitute a favour for the purposes of the charges faced by the appellant as such enquiries were common.
 This contention was rightfully rejected by the district judge on the ground that such inquiries are usually only conducted by persons having an official interest, such as other police officers conducting concurrent investigations, or by persons having a legitimate interest, such as lawyers or next-of-kin, and the appellant did not fall within any of those categories.

 In this regard, it should be noted that it was not necessary for the prosecution to prove that the appellant`s receipt of money from Chua was an inducement for a specific corrupt act or favour.
 It was sufficient for the prosecution to show that the gratification was given in anticipation of some future corrupt act being performed.
-It was stated in the recent case of **Hassan bin Ahmad v PP** [2000] 3 SLR 791 at [para ] 20:
+It was stated in the recent case of **Hassan bin Ahmad v PP** <span class="citation">[2000] 3 SLR 791</span> at [para ] 20:

  ...
 It was therefore not necessary for the prosecution to prove a nexus between each receipt and a particular act; it only sufficed to demonstrate that the payments were not made innocently, but to purchase the recipients servitude.
 This is the essence of being bought over that the recipient of the gratification be at the beck and call of the payor, prodded into action by his recollection of the payors generosity even when no specific act was demanded at the time of payment.